 3. Deep umbrella lighting

-Deep umbrellas are often referred to as a parabolic umbrellas and are set up like standard reflective ones.
+Deep umbrellas are often referred to as parabolic umbrellas and are set up like standard reflective umbrellas.
 The light they create is similar to a softbox in that it’s more even than a reflective or shoot through umbrella.

 Why use a deep umbrella?